RealHecker2000/Hecker2000/README.md

 # Hecker2000
-this is in early state and i'am not even at the finish of this project
+HeckerOS is not public yeet. /: